Quick guide:

 Inside the Bath

-- Keep towels out: Leave them on your head or the side, never dip them in the tub.
+- Keep towels out: Leave them on your head or beside the bath.

-- No photos: Privacy is essential—avoid cameras and phones inside.
+- No photos: Cameras and phones are not allowed.

 What to Bring